Swimming pool and spa register

 Register to ensure safer pools and spas

 The Victorian Government has introduced legislation requiring property owners, including landlords, to register pools and spas with Council.

-The new regulations, set to take effect from 1 December 2019, will aim to improve safety by ensuring that pool and spa barriers meet required standards.
+The new regulations, which take effect from 1 December 2019, will aim to improve safety by ensuring that pool and spa barriers meet required standards.

 The regulations include: